Vladan Zagrađanin

 Vladan Zagrađanin (Владан Заграђанин; born 30 May 1968) is a Serbian politician.
 He served in the Serbian national assembly from 2016 to 2024 and is now a state secretary in Serbia's ministry of internal affairs.
 Zagrađanin as a member of the Socialist Party of Serbia (SPS).

 Early life and private career

-Zagrađanin was born in Sjenica, in the Sandžak region of what was then the Socialist Republic of Serbia in the Socialist Federal Republic of Yugoslavia.
+Zagrađanin was born in Sjenica, in what was then the Socialist Republic of Serbia in the Socialist Federal Republic of Yugoslavia.
 He is a graduate of the University of Belgrade Faculty of Law and now resides in Belgrade.

 Zagrađanin was executive director of the public enterprise Srbijašume from 1998 to 2000 and president of the Belgrade Youth Council in the same general period.
 On 2 April 1999, he broke into the opposition B92 radio station with two associates and took it over in the name of the government.
 The following year, the European Union identified him as a prominent supporter of Slobodan Milošević's administration and included him on a travel ban.

 He was later a member of the board of directors of the State Lottery of Serbia from 2004 to 2006.
 He is kum to Socialist Party leader Ivica Dačić.